plan-research/project-minimization/docs/Settings.md

   ```

 These methods allow you to persist configuration data by serializing `MinimizationPluginState` to XML and then deserializing it back into the application.

+### How to add new minimization stage in settings

+1. In [MinimizationPluginState][plugin-state] add your stage to ```defaultStages```
+2. In [AppSetnigsComponent][app-settings-component]
+   1. initialize new boxes by analogy at Stage list
+   2. update getter and setter for varibale ```stages```
+   3. add new UI objects to ```updateUIState ```
+   4. add function similar to ```isFunctionStageEnabled```.
+It is used in ```updateUIState ``` to correctly freeze/unfreeze the settings.
+   5. add function similar to ```functionStagePanelInit```.
+This function should construct new Panel for your stage.
+   6. add this panel to ```stagesPanelInit```

+We understand that a more friendly and automated interface could be written for this, but we did not do so hoping that in reality there would be no need for this.

+[plugin-state]: ../project-minimization-plugin/src/main/kotlin/org/plan/research/minimization/plugin/settings/MinimizationPluginState.kt

+[app-settings-component]: ../project-minimization-plugin/src/main/kotlin/org/plan/research/minimization/plugin/settings/AppSettingsComponent.kt